IPLSplatoon/Radia-Productions/README.md

 Each application in the stack requires its own .env file located in the **Root** directory, they are as follows.

+It's recommended that you have separate username and password URI for MongoDB

+### **Sentry Disclosure**

+If you enable `SENTRY` in the `.env` file, if your instance has an error, IPL's Production team will receive a copy of the error via Sentry for debugging purposes.

 ### `discord.env` for Discord bot
 ```
 DISCORDTOKEN=Discord.bot.token